How to Keep a Healthy Relationship After Having a Baby: 7 Tips for Communication, Connection, & Intimacy

 • Small gestures matter big time: A little goes a long way!
 Leave a sweet note for your partner on the coffee pot.
 Offer to give them a back rub after a long day.
 Talk to them about how little things like this can help bring you closer together, so they can get in on it, too.
 These small gestures show you care and can reignite that feeling of connection.

-Remember, you’re both on the same team: Support and encourage each other!
-Acknowledge that you’re both adjusting to this new normal, and work together to navigate the challenges and celebrate the victories (big and small!).
+• Be patient: Your personalities might have shifted after becoming parents.
+Be patient and understanding with yourself and your partner.
+Remember, you're both on the same team: Support and encourage each other!
+Acknowledge that you're both adjusting to this new normal, and work together to navigate the challenges and celebrate the victories (big and small!).
 It’s not a competition to see who’s “better”, it’s a team effort.

 💕 You’re in this together: 60+ Inspiring Relationship Quotes